BadgujarHrushikesh/QuickHire-MEAN/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

+## QuickHire Job Portal

+QuickHire is a job portal built with Angular that aims to streamline the job search and application process.
+The platform allows job seekers to create profiles, upload resumes, and search for job openings based on various criteria.
+Employers can post job listings, review applications, and manage their hiring processes.
+The project incorporates modern web development practices and features a responsive design to ensure a seamless experience across all devices.
+QuickHire also includes robust form validation and data management to provide a secure and efficient user experience.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.